qwertie/ungglish/index.md

 - Consistent & Predictable: Unlike in English, most patterns of word formation and grammar are universal in Ungglish.
 Affixes are productive: you can use them to create new words.
 - One meaning for one word: Many English words have several meanings.
 Not in Ungglish: "treat" means "handle", not "give food or other amenities as a gift". "prezent" means "existing here and now", not "gift".
 Only "gift" means "gift".
 - One word for one meaning: "take out" means "kill"? "put up with" means "tolerate"?
 Not in Ungglish, where each word can be understood independently of the others.
 - Avoids idioms: English has thousands of idioms; Ungglish discourages them.
-Phrases like "hot potato", "at the drop of a hat", "piece of cake" and "keep something at bay" are meaningless in Ungglish.
+Phrases like "hot potato", "at the drop of a hat", "piece of cake", "keep something at bay" are meaningless in Ungglish.
 Only phrases with an obvious meaning, such as "a blessing in disguise" or "to make a long story short" can be directly translated.
 - More obvious structure: It is easier to pick apart Ungglish sentences and understand their grammar.
 Endings like -ing have fewer grammatical functions.
 - Flexible & expressive: There are many ways to express a thought in Ungglish - including some ways that English won't allow.
 - Slightly simpler sounds: Ungglish eliminates one consonant and two vowels from English.